Warning!

 Drupal-SQLite requires PHP5 with PDO-SQLite support enabled.

-To test if PDO_SQLite support is enabled, create a file named phpinfo.php containing:
+To test if PDO_SQLite support is enabled, create a file named phpinfo.phpcontaining a single line:

 Now open this file in your browser and check if a section named pdo_sqlite exists and is enabled.